jacklule/DataViz-Syllabus/Syllabus.md

 # Syllabus: JOUR 24 Visual Communication
 #Fall 2016

-From Alberto Cairo:
-- "I think that the future of visualization doesn't depend on the tools we use, but on solid principles."
-- "Instead of thinking what the future of visualization will be, I perhaps should talk about what I want the future of news visualization to be."

 ## Data Visualization Module

 The best journalism education has at least three parts: